Senate Research Ethics Committee Information

 - To receive from individual members of academic staff, students, local Research Ethics Committees, Boards of Studies, or committees of Senate, proposals for all other research, experiments, investigations and procedures falling within its terms of reference and to allow, refer back or disallow such proposals, specifying where necessary any conditions subject to which proposals may be allowed.

-- To receive and advise on research proposals for the use of the name of the institution in connection with all aspects of research involving human participants, personal data or animal.
+- To receive and advise on research proposals for the use of the name of the University in connection with all aspects of research involving human participants, personal data or animal subjects.

-- In carrying out its responsibilities, to seek and take account of all necessary advice from sources within and without City.
+- In carrying out its responsibilities, to seek and take account of all necessary advice from sources within and without the University.

 - To report to Senate at least once annually on the research, experiments, investigations and procedures which have been allowed by the Committee through the Chair of the Committee.